 Tongue and groove cladding is always a lovely way to add interest to any living room, evoking a modern rustic country feel.
 Why not make things even more exciting and add a deep berry red into the colour mix?

 Traditionally, tongue and groove is seen in white living rooms, but you can tear up the rule book and introduce a colour with a fab two-tone painted finish.

 Give guests a warm welcome by creating a luxe log cabin look with a red sofa at its heart.
 Complete the look using cosy cottons, natural furnishings and a red plaid carpet or – for extra practicality – a washable rug.

-7. Warm up with heritage red accents
+19. Warm up with heritage red accents on floors

 No other shade evokes the celebratory mood of Christmas quite like rich cranberry red.
 Use woollen and felt textiles in this bold colour to bring a cool palette of taupe and grey.
 Add plenty of natural elements, such as wooden furniture, wicker baskets and evergreen foliage for a refined, traditional scheme with a cosy, enveloping feel.

 Is red a good Colour for living rooms?

 Red is a good colour for living rooms because it evokes a comforting feeling, creating a cocooning space ideal for a place of relaxation.
 Red is a good colour for decorating a living room also because of the many layers of tone, meaning it can create very different looks depending on the hue you choose.

 Pure tones of pillar box red are best paired with striking white to create a contemporary style.
 While deeper berry tones of red or earthy brownish reds instantly feel more suited to country-style settings.

 How can I use red in my living room?